Lumpsum vs STP: what is a better investment strategy?

 Lumpsum investment involves putting in a large amount of money in one go.
 One advantage of lumpsum is that your money starts working for you immediately.

 Lumpsum investing harnesses the power of compounding to its fullest potential.
 This is because potential returns are generated on the entire principal amount right from the beginning.
 These returns, when reinvested, have the potential to earn further returns, which leads to a compounding effect, as and when the market goes up.
 Over time, compounding can lead your investments to grow at an accelerated rate and exponentially.
+You can make use of a compound interest calculator to get an idea of compounding can help your wealth grow over time.

 This means that when the market is performing well, your return potential is optimized.
 However, if the market goes down, you can also face significant losses.